rabbitmq/jepsen/README.md

 ## Running on a locally-built binary

 The test runs by default on a RabbitMQ version available on GitHub releases.
 It is also possible to run the test on a RabbitMQ Generic Unix package available on the local filesystem:

- * copy the Generic Unix archive at the root of the project (in the host system, not in the Docker container)
+ * copy the Generic Unix archive at the `rabbitmq` directory (in the host system, not in the Docker container)
- * make sure the archive shows up in the controller Docker container: `ls -al /jepsen`
+ * make sure the archive shows up in the controller Docker container: `ls -al ~/rabbitmq`
  * run the test with the `--archive-url` option, e.g.

  ```
- lein run test --time-limit 30 --archive-url file:///jepsen/rabbitmq-server-generic-unix-3.8.0+beta.3.6.g0a92665.tar.xz
+ lein run test --nodes n1,n2,n3 --ssh-private-key /root/shared/jepsen-bot --time-limit 30 --archive-url file:///root/rabbitmq/rabbitmq-server-generic-unix-4.0.2-alpha.9.tar.xz
  ```